About bladder cancer

 TURBT is carried out under general anaesthetic.
 The surgeon uses an instrument called a cystoscope to locate the visible tumours and cut them away from the lining of the bladder.
 The wounds are sealed (cauterised) using a mild electric current, and you may be given a catheter to drain any blood or debris from your bladder over the next few days.

-After surgery, you should be given a single dose of chemotherapy, directly into your bladder, using a catheter.
+After surgery, you may be given a single dose of chemotherapy, directly into your bladder, using a catheter.
 The solution is kept in your bladder for around an hour before being drained away.

-Most people are able to leave hospital less than 48 hours after having TURBT and are able to resume normal physical activity within two weeks.
+Most people are able to leave hospital less than 48 hours after having TURBT and are able to resume normal physical activity within 2 weeks.

-You should be offered follow-up appointments at three months and nine months to check your bladder, using a cystoscopy.
-If your cancer returns after six months, and is small, you may be offered a treatment called fulguration.
+You should be offered follow-up appointments at 3 months and nine months to check your bladder, using a cystoscopy.
+If your cancer returns after 6 months and is small, you may be offered a treatment called fulguration.
 This involves using an electric current to destroy the cancer cells.

-You should be offered follow-up appointments at three months, nine months, 18 months, then once every year.
+You should be offered follow-up appointments at 3 months, 9 months, 18 months, then once every year.
 At these appointments, your bladder will be checked using a cystoscopy.
-If your cancer returns within five years, you'll be referred back to a specialist urology team.
+If your cancer returns within 5 years, you’ll be referred back to a specialist urology team.

 Some residue of the chemotherapy medication may be left in your urine after treatment, which could severely irritate your skin.
 It helps if you urinate while sitting down and that you’re careful not to splash yourself or the toilet seat.
 After passing urine, wash the skin around your genitals with soap and water.